Stanley Clarke: Solo

 Corea produced Clarke's first solo album, Children of Forever (1973), and played keyboards on it with guitarist Pat Martino, drummer Lenny White, flautist Art Webb, and vocalists Andy Bey and Dee Dee Bridgewater.
 Clarke played double bass and bass guitar.

 Clarke's second self-titled album Stanley Clarke (1974) featured Tony Williams on drums, Bill Connors on electric and acoustic guitar, and Jan Hammer on synthesizer [Moog], electric piano, organ, and piano [acoustic].

 While on tour, British guitarist Jeff Beck was performing the song "Power" from that album, and this was the impetus for their meeting and Beck's introduction to Hammer.
 They toured together, and Beck appeared on some of Clarke's albums, including Journey to Love (1975) and Modern Man (1978).

 The album School Days (Nemperor Records, 1976) brought Clarke the most attention and praise he had received so far.
-With its memorable riff, the title song became so revered that fans called out for it during concerts.
+The title song became so popular that fans called out for it during concerts.